 A personal loan is often the answer when looking to get out of debt and get your personal finances back on track.
 While it isn’t for everyone, here is what you would look for to see if it’s the answer for your own situation.

-For some, this can mean ditching the high interest rates for something more affordable, which either means you lower your monthly payments to afford more, save more, or use the money to help pay off your debt even sooner.
+For some, this can mean ditching the high interest rates for something more affordable, which either means you lower your monthly payments to afford more, save money, or using the money to help pay off your debt even sooner.